emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

 - autozero
 - display digit

-Measure configuration lists contain the  and the settings for the source/measure function, such as the NPLC, display digits, and math settings.

 ## Data acquisition sampling frequency

 The time interval between two consecutive measure is the sum of four element: